Image

 Languages: English, French and Spanish.

-Canada’s approach to critical minerals at home and abroad (Webinar 2)
+Webinar 2: Canada’s approach to critical minerals at home and abroad

 🗓️Tuesday, January 27, 2026 at 10 AM ET

-This webinar brings together panelists from civil society and government to unpack and critique Canada’s approach to critical minerals at home and abroad.
+This webinar brought together panelists from civil society and government to unpack and critique Canada’s approach to critical minerals at home and abroad.
 As Canada’s investment in critical minerals exploration and extraction expands, it is necessary for civil society to understand the government’s plans as well as the potential harms that could result from them.

 Languages: English and French